qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 :math:`\omega_q` is the transmon frequency, :math:`\alpha / 2 \pi` is the anharmonicity of the transmon and :math:`\Omega(t)` is a time-dependent term for driving the transmon.

-The readout pulses parameters are ignored, given that the Hamiltonian doesn't include a resonator, except for the duration which is used to determine for how long the system should be evolved.
+The readout pulses parameters are ignored, given that the Hamiltonian doesn't include a resonator.
+The only information used when the readout pulse is placed in the sequence which is necessary to determine for how long the system should be evolved.
 The results retrieved by the emulator correspond to the time when the readout pulse is played.

 Measurements are performed by measuring the probability of each transmon state available.
 In the case of two levels we return the probability of finding the transmon in either :math:`\ket{0}` or :math:`\ket{1}`.
 When ``AveragingMode.SINGLESHOT`` is used samples are generated from the probabilities